hms-dbmi/pic-sure-all-in-one/CONTRIBUTING.md

 6. Push changes to your fork
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

 Anyone can submit a pull request for PIC-SURE applications.
-Each pull request should include a unit test for any new code, as well as pass any available CircleCI tests on the relevant repo before it can be submitted to the PIC-SURE development team.
-If you believe there to be an issue with the CircleCI tests, you can raise a bug report issue with the details so we know to take a look.
+Each pull request should include a unit test for any new code, as well as pass any available Github Action tests on the relevant repo before it can be submitted to the PIC-SURE development team.
+If you believe there to be an issue with the Github tests, you can raise a bug report issue with the details so we know to take a look.

 We ask that if submitting changes for multiple repositories for one connected issue, that you make sure the tests pass for all repos before submitting to avoid confusion.